“Tell your story. The one only you could tell. We need it.”

 My love of words: Your finished book

-Editing, writing, and teaching English has made a satisfying career for me.
+Editing, writing, and teaching English have combined to make a satisfying career for me.
 But it’s not just how I spend my workday.
 I love to read.
 I love the flow of words, the rhythm of text.
 I enjoy putting words and phrases in just the right place.
 I get deep satisfaction in seeing a finished book, with spelling and grammar and meaning neatly packaged for readers to delight in.

 Let’s discuss how I can help you turn your ideas into a finished book.